larstp/E-Co/README.md

 ![E.CO Logo](/public/assets/img/logo/logo.webp)

-See full Kanban in GitHub [projects](https://github.com/users/larstp/projects/8)
+# See full Kanban in GitHub [projects](https://github.com/users/larstp/projects/8)

 ### 1. Project Overview

 E.CO is a responsive, accessible e-commerce web application focused on sustainable and affordable shopping.
 Users can browse products, view details, register, log in, manage a cart, and complete a mock checkout process.

+See these links for Figma boards: -

 ### 2. Setup & Installation

-- Open `index.html` in your browser, or visit the deployed site: [larstp.github.io](larstp.github.io) (available only during exam period)
+- Open `index.html` in your browser, or visit the deployed site: [larstp.github.io](larstp.github.io) (available until exam is graded)
 - No build steps required; all code is static and client-side.

 ### 3. Admin User